Keon-Jukes/Keon-Jukes/README.md

 > "Through every dark night, there's a bright day after that.
-So no matter how hard it gets, stick your chest out, keep your head up, and handle it" - Tupac
+So no matter how hard it gets, stick your chest out, keep your head up, and handle it" - Tupac (via.
+Me Against The World)

 <!--
 **terraformer-keon/terraformer-keon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.